kzfm/FMOkit/README.md

 As this is the most important step, we recommend referring to [the accompanying Jupyter notebook](https://github.com/kzfm/FMOkit/blob/main/examples/prepare_complex-5law.ipynb), which demonstrates the process interactively and step by step.

+> **Note:**
+> If you are using molecular modeling tools such as Maestro or MOE, you can skip this step.
+> Instead of using mmcifprep, please perform preprocessing steps such as hydrogen addition within those tools and export the structure as an  mmCIF format file.

 ### 2. Generate GAMESS input files

 ```bash